 7. Learn About Coffee

 Colombian coffee is world-renowned, so it would be a shame if you travelled to Colombia and didn’t learn about the process, from bean to cup.
 You can find coffee tours and farms in the “Coffee Triangle” of Quindío, Caldas and Risaralda.
 A popular area for travellers who are interested in coffee is Salento in the Quindío department.
-Tours are very cheap (10,000 pesos) and the scenery is lovely.
+Tours are very cheap (20,000 pesos, around $6) and the scenery is lovely.
 Check out Ocaso Farm and Don Elias.

 8. Go Paragliding

 The Chicamocha Canyon is located in the Santander Department, about an hour’s drive outside of San Gil.
-This is one of the best places to go paragliding in the country!
+This is one of the best places to go paragliding in the country.
 The canyon is one of the largest in the world and the scenery is outstanding.
-Check out Parapente Chicamocha who offer 30+ minute flights for 170,000 pesos ($55).
+Check out Parapente Chicamocha who offers 30+ minute flights for 180,000 pesos ($55).
 This is one of the most adventurous things to do in Colombia for sure!

 9. Get a Protein Overload